egordm/MGTCOM/documents/Documents/Proposal/023_link_based.md

 % * The resulting communities are merged into larger ones
 %   * By checking if their overlap exceeds a threshold

 @rossettiANGELEfficientEffective2020 proposes a way to detect overlapping communities in dynamic networks.
 A more robust two-phase community detection method (ANGEL) is proposed to ensure the stability of the found communities.
-The first phase extracts and aggregates local communities for each node by applying Label Propagation on their Ego-Graph (graph with the said node removed).
-Because the found communities are biased due to a partial view of the network, they are merged in the second step based on their overlap yielding more stable communities with the possibility of overlap.
+The first phase extracts and aggregates local communities by applying Label Propagation on the Ego-Graph (graph excluding a single node) for each node in network.
+The found communities are biased due to their partial view of the network and are merged in the second step based on their overlap yielding more stable communities with the possibility of overlap.
 During the matching for each snapshot, a step forward and backward in time is considered where community splits and merges are detected by reusing the matching criteria of the second phase of the CD step.

 #### Dependent Community Detection